use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/overview.md

 similar to traditional hash tables and comparable to the `mapping` type Solidity offers.
 As a core ingredient to the ink! language, its main advantage is being simple and
-lightweight: It favors being efficient in terms of gas costs and code size over providing a lot of advanced high-level functionality found in other implementations like the `ink::prelude::collections::HashMap` type from the standard Rust.
+lightweight: It favors being efficient in terms of gas costs and code size over providing a lot of high-level functionality found in other implementations like the `HashMap` type from the Rust `std` library.
 Overall, the ink! `Mapping` will be solid choice for most contracts.
+Moreover, smart contracts developers can implement advanced features themselves.

 `Lazy` is a wrapper type that can be used over any other storage compatible type.
 This allows smart contract developers fine grained manual control over the layout of